St. Paul's Episcopal School

 From the founding of the School in 1975, students have served the community and brought their experiences into the classroom.
 Each year, St. Paul’s students in all grades provide more than 7,000 hours in service to more than 24 different organizations.

-- Community Gatherings: The Chaplain provides the logistical, organizational, and inspirational leadership to effectively deliver several community gatherings throughout the year including:
+Community Gatherings: The Chaplain provides the logistical, organizational, and inspirational leadership for community gatherings throughout the year including:

-- Chapel (weekly): In collaboration with faculty and students, organize and lead Friday morning Chapel services.
-The chaplain will schedule time to meet with teachers and classes to support student presentations on various topics, select music with the music teachers, and prepare brief weekly homilies (“Chapel Talks”).
+Chapel (weekly): The Chaplain collaborates with faculty and students to organize and lead Friday morning Chapel services.
+The chaplain will schedule a time to meet with teachers and classes to support student presentations on various topics.
+Musical selections are decided upon with the music teachers, and the Chaplain prepares brief weekly homilies (“Chapel Talks”).

-- Service and Stewardship: Serving as the School’s liaison for community partnerships, the Chaplain develops and maintains strong relationships with local community organizations in support of the School’s service learning and academic program.
-This includes working closely with the STEAM (Science, Technology, Engineering, Art, and Math) teachers and faculty to plan and execute academically driven community service projects.
-The Chaplain serves as the lead to facilitate reflection on the moral/spiritual aspects of service learning.
+Service and Stewardship: Serving as the School’s liaison for community partnerships, the Chaplain develops and maintains strong relationships with local community organizations in support of the School’s service-learning and academic program.
+This includes working closely with the STEAM (Science, Technology, Engineering, Art, and Math) teachers and faculty to plan and execute academically driven, community service projects.
+The Chaplain serves as the lead to facilitate reflection on the moral/spiritual aspects of service-learning.
+This includes acting upon opportunities to work with others to enable positive change in the community, participating in and reflecting on community engagement to build knowledge and skills.

-- Administration: As a school administrator, the Chaplain will attend weekly meetings and lead various school-wide efforts as needed.
-Occasionally, the Chaplain will fill in for other administrators who are off campus.
+Administration: As a school administrator, the Chaplain will attend weekly administrative meetings and lead various school-wide efforts as needed( e.g., affinity groups, Clothing Drives, student social support, etc.).
+Occasionally, the Chaplain will fill in for other administrators who are off-campus.

-- Teaching: Teach a 5th grade World Religions class and co-teach a social-emotional classes in Middle School.
-In addition, the Chaplain supervises children during lunches and morning arrival, and offers occasional lessons to other grades when requested.
+Teaching: Teach a 5th grade Quest (spiritual explorations) class and co-teach social-emotional classes in the Middle School.
+In addition, the Chaplain supervises children during recess, lunch, and morning arrival.
+In addition, the Chaplain will offer occasional lessons to other grades when requested.

-- Faculty Retreat: Serve as point person for planning and coordinating August Faculty Retreat
+Faculty Retreat: Serve as the point person for planning and coordinating the August Faculty Retreat.
+This is a two-day, one night retreat located at an off-site facility.

 The ideal candidate: